dianapopova/InfluenceMax/README.md

 # InfluenceMax
 This repository contains efficient implementations for computing the influence maximization on large graphs using distinct data structures.
-The details of the implementations are described in the following paper:
+The details of the implementations are described in the following papers:

-Diana Popova, Akshay Khot, Alex Thomo: Data Structures for Efficient Computation of Influence Maximization and Influence Estimation.
+1. Diana Popova, Akshay Khot, Alex Thomo: Data Structures for Efficient Computation of Influence Maximization and Influence Estimation.
 Accepted by EDBT/ICDT 2018 Joint Conference (Vienna, March 26-29, 2018).

-There are three implementations of the algorithm in:
+The first paper describes three implementations of the Borgs et al. method

-C. Borgs, M. Brautbar, J. Chayes, and B. Lucier.
+(C. Borgs, M. Brautbar, J. Chayes, and B. Lucier.
 Maximizing social influence in nearly optimal time.
-In SODA, pages 946–957, 2014.
+In SODA, pages 946–957, 2014.)

-using the WebGraph compression in:
+using the WebGraph compression

-P. Boldi and S. Vigna.
+(P. Boldi and S. Vigna.
 The webgraph framework I: compression techniques.
-WWW'04.
+WWW'04.)

 All implementations are coded in Java 8.
 # IM_list